GoBootcamp/book/chapters/types.md

 * [See in Playground](http://play.golang.org/p/mq3r9H9szz)

-Note that you still need to set the logger and that's often a good reason to use a constructor (custom constructor are used when you need to set a structure before using a value, see (Section~\ref{sec:custom_constructors}) ).
+Note that you still need to set the logger and that's often a good reason to use a constructor (custom constructors are used when you need to set a structure before using a value, see (Section~\ref{sec:custom_constructors}) ).
 What is really nice with the implicit composition is that it allows to easily and cheaply make your structs implement interfaces.
 Imagine that you have a function that takes variables implementing an interface with the `Print` method.
-My adding `*log.Logger` to your struct (and initializing it properly), your struct is now implementing the interface without you writing any custom methods.
+By adding `*log.Logger` to your struct (and initializing it properly), your struct is now implementing the interface without you writing any custom methods.